TWINLADDER

 Market Context

-The 2025 legal AI landscape shows clear specialisation.
-Corporate legal departments and law firms are actively evaluating and deploying AI for contract review at an accelerating rate.
-The average in-house attorney still spends significant hours daily on contract review -- a number that suggests substantial room for efficiency gains.
+The 2025 legal AI landscape shows clear specialization.
+78% of corporate legal departments and law firms are either actively using AI for contract review, evaluating solutions, or exploring capabilities.
+The average in-house attorney still spends 4.5 hours daily on contract review—a number that suggests significant room for efficiency gains.

 However, adoption comes with documented risks.
-General AI tools hallucinate on legal queries 69--88% of the time according to Stanford research.
+General AI tools hallucinate legal advice 69% of the time according to Stanford research.
 Success requires selecting tools with genuine legal expertise built into the AI, not generic models with legal branding.

 LegalOn